 Best Solution to iPhone Not Charging without Data Loss

 The best solution to any software problems that cause the iPhone not charging is using Fucosoft iOS System Recovery.
-It is a simple solution that can repair more than 150 of the most common iOS system issues easily and quickly.
+It is a simple solution that can repair more than 150 iOS system issues easily and quickly.
 Unlike restoring the iPhone in iTunes that can cause total data loss, this iOS repair tool will preserve your data even as it repairs the system.

 It is also an easy-to-use solution that is accessible even to beginner users.
 Follow these simple steps to use Fucosoft iOS System Recovery to repair the iOS errors and get your iPhone charging again.

 Step 1: Download and install Fucosoft iOS System Recovery on your computer.
 Run the program after installation and click on “Standard Mode” to continue.

 Step 2: Now connect your iPhone to the computer via USB cable.
 When the program detects the device, click on the “Next” button to begin the repair process.